Academic scheduling protocols

 When scheduling classrooms every effort will be made by Academic Scheduling to provide the accommodations requested with the space utilization requirements of the whole university as the objective.

 Assignments of classrooms for sections are done during the class schedule production.
 Initial scheduling priority will be considered to those classes requiring specific equipment or seating configurations.
-Building preference may be noted and specific attributes for classes which require special features, i.e. audio conference capability, video, seating, smart equipment, etc. must be noted by the department on the 1st proofs during the class schedule production or class schedule form if a late addition.
-(View the Class Schedule Production Calendar.)
+Building preference may be noted and specific attributes for classes which require special features, i.e. audio conference capability, video, seating, smart equipment, etc. must be noted by the department in the comment section of CLSS.

 Enrollment history or anticipated increases for a particular course will be used by Academic Scheduling to determine classroom size, so enrollment limits should be carefully reviewed and adjusted.
 Departments should base enrollments on the actual enrollment during the previous corresponding term, with an estimated increase no more than 15%.
 In cases where the department projects a greater than 15% increase, justification must be provided in writing.